Refining the Adaptivity Notion in the Huge Object Model: Foundational preliminaries

 \subsection{Restricted models}

-As observed by Yao \cite{yao1977}, every probabilistic algorithm can be seen as a distribution over the set of allowable deterministic algorithms.
-This simplifies the algorithmic analysis, since we only have to consider deterministic algorithms.
-Also, it allows to define a probabilistic algorithmic model by defining its respective set of allowable deterministic algorithms instead.
+As observed by Yao in \cite{yao1977}, every probabilistic algorithm can be seen as a distribution over the set of allowable deterministic algorithms.
+This simplifies the algorithmic analysis, since we only have to consider deterministic algorithms (a distinction between public and private coins may break this picture, but this will not be the case here).
+We will use Yao's observation to define every probabilistic algorithmic model by defining its respective set of allowable deterministic algorithms.

 \begin{definition}[Fully adaptive algorithm] Every deterministic algorithm can be described as a full decision tree $T$ and a set $A$ of accepted leaves.
 Without loss of generality we assume that all leaves have the exactly the same depth (we use dummy queries if ``padding'' is needed).
 Every internal node of $T$ consists of a query $(i,j) \in \{1,\ldots,s\} \times \{1,\ldots,n\}$ (the $j$th bit of the $i$th sample), and every edge corresponds to an outcome element (in $\Sigma$).
 The number of queries $q$ is defined as the height of the tree.
 Every leaf can be described by the string of length $q$ detailing the answers given to the $q$ queries, corresponding to its root-to-leaf path.
 Thus we can also identify $A$ with a subset of $\Sigma^q$.
 We use variants of the decision tree model to describe our adaptivity concepts. \end{definition}